aholstenson/miio/docs/devices/README.md

 If your device:

 * Is not in this list, it might still be a miIO-device and at least have generic support.
-See the next section for details about how to find out if that is the case.
+See [Missing devices](../missing-devices.md) for information about how to find out.
 * Needs a manual token and the table says it should not, something has probably changed in the firmware, please open an issue so the table can be adjusted.
 * Is marked as Untested you can help by testing the implementation is this library and opening an issue with information about the result.